Mazchoo/ImageLabeller/README.md

 ![imageSelect](Screenshots/Image_Select.png)

-After you have selected the image that you want to label.
-Select a button on the top bar to select a method for labelling.
+After you have selected the image that you want to label, select a button on the top bar to select a method for labelling.

 ![top](Screenshots/Top_Bar.png)